xRdev38/ts-helpers/README.md

 # ts-helpers Monorepo

-> Monorepo root for `ts-helpers` suite of TypeScript helper libraries.
+> Monorepo root for the `ts-helpers` suite of TypeScript helper libraries and documentation.

 This repository uses Lerna and pnpm workspaces to manage multiple publishable and buildable packages.